Give it a Try: The Brand New Boxcryptor App for macOS

 For some time now, Apple has made it difficult for security reasons to use the “third-party kernel extensions” previously used by Boxcryptor.
 Boxcryptor also uses these to mount the virtual drive in macOS.
 In macOS 11 Big Sur, Apple for the first time disallowed certain kernel extensions altogether.
 But also, the use and installation of the still allowed extensions became more and more complicated, especially since the introduction of the Apple Silicon Macs: Here, the security settings must also be set to “Reduced security”, which requires the recovery mode.
 Apple support now even recommends only using applications that do not require a kernel extension.

-Also, in the course of the alignment with iOS, Apple relies on its own interfaces instead.
+In the course of the alignment with iOS, Apple also relies on its own interfaces for macOS.
 Since these interfaces are also seen by Apple as a long-term solution, they are gradually replacing the use cases of the kernel extensions.
 For the integration of cloud storage - and thus also Boxcryptor - Apple foresees the file provider interface.

-The new Boxcryptor app for macOS is now available for download in public alpha.
-What’s new is that the test version will first be available via Testflight, with the full version then available directly in the app store.
+The new Boxcryptor app for macOS is now available for download in public beta.
+What’s new is that the test version will first be available via TestFlight, with the full version then available directly in the app store.

 How the Test Version Works

 The full feature set of the current version of Boxcryptor for macOS is not yet available.
-The use of local storage will be available in the near future, as will the management of permissions or the sending of Whisply links.
+Permission management is still in the making, as well as the ability to send Whisply links.
 The master key function, as well as the context menu are about to be released, and will also be integrated afterwards.

 The Spotlight function returns already in the test version.
 Currently, only folders are indexed for Spotlight which have already been synchronized and opened by Boxcryptor.
 A complete, automatic indexing will be possible in a later version.